Editor’s note: This story was originally published on Feb. 28. It was updated on Mar. 3 to include the perspective of SWOP Behind Bars.

 — Ghostie 🌌 👻 (@spaceghostarts.bsky.social) 2026-02-25T04:11:09.119Z

-Ghostie said, even though they have wishlists on other sites and try to incentivize their fans to use them, it hasn’t been successful.
-As opposed to the routine gifts from their Amazon wishlist they get each month, they’ve only ever gotten “a few” gifts via Throne.
+Ghostie said that even though they have wishlists on other sites and try to incentivize their fans to use them, they haven’t been successful.
 “A lot of my fans are low income, so it’s easier to get them to shop on Amazon,” they explained.
 “So I was pretty upset.”

 This isn’t the first time sex workers and their content have been suddenly de-platformed online by corporations.
 In 2021, OnlyFans briefly banned sexual content, despite sex work’s role in building its platform in the first place.
 More recently, pressure from credit card companies including Visa and Mastercard, as well as credit-card processor Stripe, led to crackdowns on sexual content for gaming sites itch.io and Steam.
 Even ManyVids, a platform founded by a sex worker, seems to have fallen prey to anti-sex work rhetoric and has become increasingly hostile to its user base of sex workers.

-However, according to Ghostie, people outside of the industry often don’t care about the rights of sex workers “until it affects them.”
+This censorship, first applied to sex workers, often leaks out into other areas of the internet, but according to Ghostie, people outside of the SW industry often don’t care about the rights of sex workers “until it affects them.”

 In other news: Earlier this week, I did reporting for The Objective, covering The Baltimore Sun’s recent AI usage and its ongoing union struggle.
 You should check it out.